WispGuardian/DeathSwapUnlimited/README.md

 ### TO-DO
 `-` Upload to SpigotMC<br>
 `-` Make a config file for users to adjust certain settings.<br>
+`-` Technically there is a limit of 100 players right now from when I was testing the basics.
+I'll fix this hard limit when I get to fixing the bugs.

 ### Known Bugs
 (These are easy fixes and I will fix them when I get a chance)<br>